khaihernlow/whisperboard/README.md

 # Attendee Real-time Transcription Demo

 A web application that demonstrates real-time meeting transcription using the [Attendee](https://github.com/attendee-labs/attendee) open-source meeting bot API.
-This demo allows you to launch a bot that joins online meetings (Google Meet, Microsoft Teams, Zoom) and provides live transcription through a web interface.
+This demo allows you to launch a bot that joins online meetings (Google Meet, Microsoft Teams, Zoom) and view the transcript in real-time.

 ## Features